biography

 orchestras such as the Orchestra of the Age of Enlightenment, Tafelmusik,

-18th-Century Orchestra, the Freiburg Baroque Orchestra, the Hanover band,
+18th-Century Orchestra, the Freiburg Baroque Orchestra, the Hanover band, the Wiener Akademie,

 Concerto Copenhagen and l’Orchestre des Champs-Elysées.